 - Comply with court or CQLC order

-The program is accessible by referral from the Montreal Municipal Court, a lawyer, a probation officer or the accused person.
+The program is accessible by referral from the Montreal Municipal Court, a lawyer, a probation officer or by request from the accused person.

 Contact the nearest point of service in your area to find out about available programs.